jadry92/basics-js-project/README.md

 To give a try open this [link](https://jadry92.github.io/basics-js-project/)

-This project is usefull if you are looking for a
+This project is usefull if you are looking for an esay example of OOP (Object-oriented programming) in Java-script.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNTE4MDYyMDUsLTc1ODc0ODc0MSwxMT
+eyJoaXN0b3J5IjpbNDkxMTExNzYzLC03NTg3NDg3NDEsMTE1NT
-U1ODM2ODE3XX0=
+gzNjgxN119
 -->